 There certainly are some great options for themes in the Shopify theme store, but if your goal is for your site to embody the uniqueness of your brand, it may be worth spending the money to get a customized theme.
-However, if budget is tight to start, don’t fret, you can always begin with one of these themes and graduate to the custom theme you desire.
+However, if budget is tight to start, don’t fret, you can always begin with pre-made Shopify themes and graduate to the custom theme you desire.

 Custom Themes 101